 The following six dimensions and criteria are abbreviated.
-Providers should refer to ASAM Criteria - 3^{rd} Edition beginning on page 174 for complete criteria for each dimension.
+Providers should refer to ASAM Criteria - $3^{rd}$ Edition beginning on page 174 for complete criteria for each dimension.

-• Not at risk of severe withdrawal, or moderate withdrawal is manageable at Level 3.2-D.
+• Not at risk of severe withdrawal, or moderate withdrawal is manageable at Level 3.2-D. Dimension 2: BIOMEDICAL CONDITIONS & COMPLICATIONS:

+• None or stable, or receiving concurrent medical monitoring.
 Dimension 3: EMOTIONAL, BEHAVIORAL OR COGNITIVE CONDITIONS & COMPLICATIONS: